 - An email with the code word clearly shown in the title CODE XXX FULL will be sent.
-In addition, the Academy's Critical Incident What'sApp Group will be used to notify staff using the same code CODE XXX FULL and can be used as an alternative means of communication if emails go down. - If a Major Critical Incident prompts a Full Lockdown response the Panic Button alarm (situated beneath the front reception desk) will sound for 1 minute continuously.
-In this situation Bolder will treat this signal as a signal to adopt the Full Lockdown procedure. - When a decision has been made and the containment is over, IMT will visit all classrooms to deliver release information.
+In addition, the Academy's Critical Incident WhatsApp Group will be used to notify staff using the same code CODE XXX FULL and can be used as an alternative means of communication if emails go down. - If a Major Critical Incident prompts a Full Lockdown response the Panic Button alarm (situated beneath the front reception desk) will be activated and sound for 1 minute continuously.
+This will be the signal to adopt the Full Lockdown procedure. - When a decision has been made and the containment is over, IMT will visit all classrooms to deliver release information.